aniket-somwanshi/restaurant-score-service/README.md

 ## Terminology
-Business: The restaurants that the authorities inspect and add scores for.
+**Business**: The restaurants that the authorities inspect and add scores for.
 (Eg. McDonalds, 3rd Street, New York)
-Authorities: The certified bodies that conduct inspections on restaurants and add scores.
+**Authorities**: The certified bodies that conduct inspections on restaurants and add scores.
 (Eg. Weld County, Colorado)
-Inspection: A visit by an authority to a restaurant, having a corresponding score.
+**Inspection**: A visit by an authority to a restaurant, having a corresponding score.

 ## Functional Requirements
 - Create, view, update, delete Restaurant